cilium/cilium/Documentation/architecture.rst

   kube-proxy replacement).
 * Identity-based security policies for all  (direct and service-based) Pod-to-Pod inter-connectivity.
-* External-to-Pod service-based load-balancing (referred to as ''Ingress'' in Kubernetes)
+* External-to-Pod service-based load-balancing (referred to as `Ingress` in Kubernetes)

 The Kubernetes documentation contains more background on the `Kubernetes